ACTIONAID

 - Protect biodiversity in all its forms.

-- Prevent pollution and abuse of the earth's ocean, land, air
+- Prevent pollution and abuse of the earth's ocean, land, air and fresh water.

 - End all nuclear threats.